 The opportunity of utilising data, applying artificial intelligence and developing bot applications is being grasped by the travel industry.
 Forward thinking travel organisations are finding that they can offer higher levels of customer service, increase customer satisfaction and raise sales levels by introducing AI-driven bots to their customer base.

 For this conference, TTI brought together a group of experts from across the travel industry who are already applying artificial intelligence and have already developed customer-facing bots.
 What is being achieved right now is highly impressive.

 - Michael Mrini, Director of Information Technology, Edwardian Hotels

-- Ludvig Gee, Software Engineer – Stina AI bot, Stena AB
+- Ludvig Gee, Software Engineer – Stina AI bot, Stena AB (presentation not available)

 - Jean Noel Lau Keng Lun, Senior Director, Product Marketing, Egencia